 - "International address support"

-- "Address validation and standardization" integrations: ["Dispatch Systems", "CRM Platforms", "Data Quality Tools", "Mapping Applications"]
+- "Address validation and standardisation" integrations: ["Dispatch Systems", "CRM Platforms", "Data Quality Tools", "Mapping Applications"]

 Geospatial Geocoding & Address Validation#